Saint Mungo: Name

 In Wales and England, this saint is known by his birth and baptismal name Kentigern (Cyndeyrn).
 This name probably comes from the British *Cuno-tigernos, which is composed of the elements *cun, a hound, and *tigerno, a lord, prince, or king.
 The evidence is based on the Old Welsh record Conthigirn(i).
 Other etymologies have been suggested, including British *Kintu-tigernos 'chief prince' based on the English form Kentigern, but the Old Welsh form above and Old English Cundiʒeorn do not appear to support this.

 Particularly in Scotland, he is known by the pet name Mungo, possibly derived from the Cumbric equivalent of the fy nghu 'my dear (one)'.
 The Mungo pet name or hypocorism has a Gaelic parallel in the form Mo Choe or Mo Cha, under which guise Kentigern appears in Kirkmahoe, for example, in Dumfriesshire, which appears as ecclesia Sancti Kentigerni in the Arbroath Liber in 1321.
 An ancient church in Bromfield, Cumbria, is named after him, as are Crosthwaite Parish Church and some other churches in the northern part of Cumbria, for example St Mungo's Church, Dearham.

 Biographers

-The Life of Saint Mungo was written by the monastic hagiographer Jocelyn of Furness in about 1185.
-Jocelyn states that he rewrote the 'life' from an earlier Glasgow legend and an Old Irish document.
-There are certainly two other medieval lives: the earlier partial life in the Cottonian manuscript now in the British Library, and the later Life, based on Jocelyn, by John of Tynemouth.
+The Life of Saint Mungo was written by the monastic hagiographer Jocelin of Furness in about 1185.
+Jocelin states that he rewrote the 'life' from an earlier Glasgow legend and an Old Irish document.
+There are certainly two other medieval lives: the earlier partial life in the Cottonian manuscript now in the British Library, and the later Life, based on Jocelin, by John of Tynemouth.